 Through the generosity of many donors and university resources, UC offers scholarship awards to both undergraduate and graduate students.
 Many students are fortunate to receive awards from UC or from outside resources.

-The cornerstone scholarship program for incoming freshmen to the University of Cincinnati is the Cincinnatus.
+The cornerstone scholarship program for incoming first-year students to the University of Cincinnati is the Cincinnatus Scholarship.
 The brightest and most promising prospective freshmen in all academic disciplines are selected to receive renewable awards totaling more than $22 million in University of Cincinnati four-year scholarships.

-Additionally, many student consider UC’s nationally renowned cooperative education program the “Ultimate Scholarship.”
+Many students consider UC’s nationally renowned cooperative education program the “Ultimate Scholarship.”
 UC’s co-op experiences are paid, with engineering students making, on average, $15-25/hour.
 Over five co-op semesters, UC engineering students earn approximately $45,000-55,000 total co-op income.
 Our most recent graduates of the college earned a starting salary of $65,500/year.

 The College of Engineering and Applied Science (CEAS) also awards college-based scholarships for incoming first-year students.